LightAndLight/lightandlight.github.io/_posts/2017-01-07-introduction-to-unification.md

 b -> (b -> c) -> c = b -> c (using a => ...)
 b -> (b -> (b -> c) -> c) -> (b -> c) -> c = b -> (b -> c) -> c (using c => ...)

-no matter how many times we do this they'll never be syntactically equal...
+no matter how many times we do this the equation will never be solved...
 ```

 Omitting the occurs check does *not* unify the equations according our definition.